ribhattacharya/Robot-Motion-Control/README.md

 # Robot-Motion-Control
-Implemented trajectory generation and motion control on a KUKA youBot using coppeliaSim
+Implemented trajectory generation and motion control on a KUKA youBot using coppeliaSim simulation package.
+The task was to pick up a cube and place it at a desired location

+## Functions
+1. **TrajectoryGenerator**: Given a sequence of poses/locations in terms of 4x4 SE(3) matrices, return the trajectory between them
+2. **NextState**: Given current state and inputs, predict the next state
+3. **FeedbackControl**: given the actual, desired and future state, return the control input to minimize error
+4. **FeedbackControlOvershoot**: FeedbackControl script, but for the overshoot case (no feedforward component, only PI controller)

+## Main body scripts
+1. **Final_Wrapper_Best**: Wrapper script for the best case control scenario
+3. **Final_Wrapper_Overshoot**: Wrapper scipt for the oversahoot case, where gain constants were suboptimal
+4. **Final_Wrapper_newtask**: Wrapper script for the best case scenario for a new case, with new cube pick/place positions